+- 1.1 Properties of Probability

-- 1.2 Methods of Enumeration - 1.3 Conditional Probability
+- 1.2 Methods of Enumeration

+- 1.3 Conditional Probability

 - 1.4 Independent Events - 1.5 Bayes' Theorem

 I.I PROPERTIES OF PROBABILITY

 It is usually difficult to explain to the general public what statisticians do.
 Many think of us as "math nerds" who seem to enjoy dealing with numbers.
 And there is some truth to that concept.
 But if we consider the bigger picture, many recognize that statisticians can be extremely helpful in many investigations.